The Transit of Venus

 “The most spectacular images and movies should come from Hinode’s Solar Optical Telescope, which has by far the highest resolution of any solar instrument in space,” says Bernhard Fleck, ESA’s Hinode and SOHO project scientist.

-After 1882 the next transit was in June 2004 which was widely photographed and observed from Earth, though not from space as the astroanuts aboard the space station did not have solar filters and were not able to witness the event.
+June 2004 and 2012.
+After 1882 the next transit was in June 2004 which was widely photographed and observed from Earth, though not from space as the astronauts aboard the space station did not have solar filters and were not able to witness the event.

 For an animation of the 2004 Venus transit by astro photographer Thierry Legault click here.